-The Board may grant a requested "use" variance only upon finding that an unnecessary hardship exists.
-An unnecessary hardship is when the restrictions of the zoning ordinance on the property, when its environment is considered, is so unreasonable as to constitute an arbitrary and capricious interference with basic private property rights.
-A finding of unnecessary hardship shall require demonstration by the applicant of all of the following:
+The ZBA may grant a requested "use" variance only upon finding that an unnecessary hardship exists.
+An unnecessary hardship is when the restrictions of the Zoning Ordinance on the property, when its environment is considered, is so unreasonable as to constitute an arbitrary and capricious interference with basic private property rights.
+A finding of unnecessary hardship shall require demonstration by the applicant of all the following: